AnusreeMandal/IPL_WINNER/README.md

 - **Jupyter Notebooks:** For creating and sharing documents that contain live code, equations, visualizations, and narrative text.

 ### Serialization Tool:
-- **Pickle:** For saving and loading trained machine learning models efficiently.
+- **Pickle:** For efficiently saving and loading trained machine learning models.